 Religious education is at the centre of the Catholic school curriculum and is reflected in a visible Catholic symbolic culture and active sacramental and liturgical practice.
 Religious education explores students’ life experiences in the context of Church teachings and tradition.
 Participation in religious education is compulsory for all students in all of our schools.

 Christian education in sexuality

-Our schools are encouraged to design their own program in positive human relationships and human sexuality in line with the universal teaching of the Church and based on the particular character of the local community and in partnership with parents.
+Our schools are encouraged to design their own program in positive human relationships and human sexuality, in line with the universal teaching of the Church, based on the particular character of the local community and in partnership with parents.

 Our schools monitor student literacy achievement and use results to plan for students’ distinct learning needs.
 Where necessary, teachers use specially designed intervention programs to consolidate basic understandings in literacy.

 Mathematics provides students with essential mathematical skills and knowledge in number, fractions, decimals and statistics.
 It develops the numeracy capabilities that all students need in their personal, work and social lives.

 Health and physical education

 Health and physical education teaches students how to enhance their own and others’ health, safety, wellbeing and physical activity.
 The health and physical education learning area has strong foundations in scientific fields such as physiology, nutrition, biomechanics and psychology which inform what we understand about healthy, safe and active choices.
 Health and physical education offers students a curriculum that is challenging, enjoyable and physically active.

 Our schools promote the development of a healthy lifestyle by providing a well-organised and active environment in which students can participate in a wide range of sports and physical activities.
 As well as improving fitness, participation in sport and physical education develops a sense of fair play, self-confidence and an ability to work with others as part of a team.